 The Valhalla Recreation Area is nestled amongst the tree covered rolling hills of Bayfield County, Wisconsin.
 This recreation area encompasses both motorized and non-motorized trail systems meandering through hardwood and pine forests.
-The Valkyrie and Teuton Trails are primarily managed for cross-country skiing, fat-tire biking and snowshoeing during the winter months.
+The Valkyrie and Teuton Trails are primarily managed for cross-country skiing, and snowshoeing during the winter months.
 During the rest of the year, hiking, mountain biking, horseback riding and picnicking are popular activities.
 The chalet is open year-round for your enjoyment.

 There is a large chalet that has an open fire place and a large barrel stove.
 This is a great place to warm-up on a cold winter day or gather with family and friends for a picnic.
 The chalet has picnic tables and electricity.
 There is limited firewood provided so you may want to bring your own.
 There is also a vault toilet outside the chalet.